What is the Clutch Slave Cylinder?

 A change in the clutch pedal is one of the best faulty clutch slave symptoms.
 If the pedal feels spongy, it may be an indication of a slave cylinder problem.
 The pedal may also stick to the floor when pressed, not allowing the clutch to properly disengage.
 If this occurs, immediately check for leaks or take your vehicle to a transmission repair specialist.

-If you have any questions regarding a transmission repair, rebuild, or restructure, give General Transmission in Reno a call today.
-We’re a family-owned transmission repair shop built on values and integrity and we’re more than happy to answer your questions.
+If you would like to learn more about the symptoms of clutch slave cylinder failure, give General Transmission a call today.
+We’re a family-owned transmission repair shop in Reno, NV built on values and integrity.
+We’re more than happy to answer your questions!